 2. Optimize Before Submitting

 Check your app multiple times before submitting the app to the store.
 The app should be complete, ready to use and should have a good user interface.
 Submitting a partial app in urgency will result in bad user reviews.
 Your app will find itself higher in rankings if users rate it well.
 Good user ratings will also increase the number of downloads.

 Most of the smartphone users these days find themselves attracted to great design.
 Use those small millimeters of space to insert a gorgeous icon.
 Use your creativity to design the icon.
 Many of the times your icon will be the mirror of your app.
 Hence take your time and finish this step.
 Do not blindly move with this in a hurry.

 Another option to get lots of installs is by using the paid advertising channels like Facebook.
 You can even get users based on their location, age, etc. by using Facebook.

 5. Submit Your App to Multiple Stores

-There are multiple number of stores to submit your applications.
+There are multiple stores to submit your applications to.
 Google Play is one of the largest markets to launch your application.
 You can also go for Amazon App Store, App Brain, Mobogenie, SlideME etc. and make it available easily in many of the markets so that users will feel great about your application.